“…we can do something, one step at a time, to help each other to survive and thrive…”

 I’ve spent a good part of my life in in Europe.
 My family is from Sweden, and I’ve lived in Sweden, I’ve lived in Italy for 13 years, I had spent time in the former Yugoslavia, France, Greece… I’m familiar with some signs of Europeanness, perhaps is a way to put it.
 I had a strong feeling that one of these men, the older one, was European, and the younger one looked to me like some kind of American government official.
 Now, this is a total stereotype.
 You know, he had a buzz cut; I mean he just looked like some government guy.
 Well, then I heard what they were saying.
 And they were arranging for the wealth of the older man to be transferred and cared for by the US government so that he could stay away from Croatia, and that’s when I learned he was Croatian.

-So, I was reaching the Stanford shopping center.
+I was reaching the Stanford shopping center.
 I remember coming out of a concert on campus, and it was a beautiful summer evening, and I heard some young people talking about the rapes in Bosnia.
-They had heard something somewhere about snuff films, and you know, and I thought my god you know I’ve got to find out what is going on.
-Well one of the things to do is when you’re trying to figure out the next step to take, look at the options you do have.
+They had heard something somewhere about snuff films, and I thought my god you know I’ve got to find out what is going on.
+Well, one thing to do when you’re trying to figure out the next step to take is to look at the options you do have.
 And one of my options was to apply for a grant to translate Italian poetry in Venice.
 I applied for that grant and I got it and I knew that this would be probably the closest I could get in Italy to Zagreb, where I might be able to meet some survivors and try to understand what this was.
-Really, I was still doubting a bit, you know, still hoping that the world didn’t have such horrible things in it.
-So, I got to Venice, and the wife of a poet I’ve written a book about took me to a literary luncheon and sat me next to someone who ran the Italian Institute of Culture in Zagreb.
+Really I was still doubting a bit, still hoping that the world didn’t have such horrible things in it.
+So I got to Venice, and the wife of a poet I’ve written a book about took me to a literary luncheon and sat me next to someone who ran the Italian Institute of Culture in Zagreb.
 He was having a very hard time getting speakers to come from Italy, because every now and then Zagreb would be shelled, but I couldn’t wait to get there.